17 pictures of the stars enjoying playing the Dunhill Championship

 Amongst the amatuers are a liberal smattering of famous faces from the worlds of music, film, media and sport - relishing the chance to swing alongside the pros.

-Here are 13 of the celebs enjoying the tournament - which runs from October 5-9.
+Here are 13 of the celebs enjoying the tournament - before heavy rain forced play to be abandoned.